CIS 1107 - Introduction to Operating Systems

 CIS 2630 - Securing a Windows Network Environment

-Successfully plan, build and secure systems for a Microsoft Windows Server environment.
-The primary purpose of this is course is to provide hands on experience using real enterprise class server hardware and software.
-Also includes sections on introductory forensics and securing servers with penetration testing.
+Successfully plan, build, and secure systems for a Microsoft Windows Server environment.
+The primary purpose of this course is to provide experience using actual enterprise state-of-the-art class servers hardware and software.
+Our classroom is equipped with many new enterprise servers for a hands-on experience.
+It also includes sections on introductory forensics and securing servers with penetration testing.

 CIS 2640 - Network Security

 Intermediate computing and network security fundamentals.
 Topics include network vulnerabilities and attacks, network defenses, wireless network security, access control, network assessment and auditing, cryptography and organizational security.
 Preparation will also be given for the ComptTIA Security + exam.